corretto/amazon-corretto-crypto-provider/README.md

 ./bin/bundle-accp.sh 2.3.3 linux-x86_64
 ```

-To find the the available versions and classifiers, please checkout Maven central.
+To find the available versions and classifiers, please checkout Maven central.

 Some notes on the bundling scripts:
 * One needs to run the bundling script only once.
-* The bundling is not idempotent: runing the script on a JDK that has ACCP bundled in it could result in undefined behavior.
+* The bundling is not idempotent: running the script on a JDK that has ACCP bundled in it could result in undefined behavior.
 * There is no unbundling.
 Please do a fresh install of the JDK if you need to remove ACCP from your JDK.

 ### Manual